 When you paste your free email signature in Gmail, make sure you delete the Designhill branding before saving changes (this will add to the professionalism of your email signature).

 Ready to Build Authority & Credibility?
+(Video Guide)

 Now that you’ve learned how to create a free email signature using Canva and Designhill, you’re on your way to building more authority and credibility in the eyes of your customers.